-Be sure to leave some large leaves toward the bottom of the plant.
+Be sure to leave some large leaves toward the bottom of the plant, at least two sets of leaves.
 These are the plant’s solar panels and are necessary for the plant to convert the sun’s rays into the energy it needs to continue to grow.

 Here’s a short video showing you exactly how to do it.
 Followed by some photos.